absolunet/docs-node-ioc/src/docs/03_first-steps/01_create-a-command/en.md

 You should see a console message indicating `To be implemented...`.

-From now on, we will not need to create new files, so you can use the Manager watch command to auto-compile file on save.
+From now on, we will not need to create new files, so you can use the Manager watch command to compile files on save.

 ```bash
 npm run manager:watch